kubesphere/website/content/zh/docs/cluster-administration/cluster-wide-alerting-and-notification/notification-manager.md

 EOF
 ```

-The emailConfigSelector is a selector to select EmailConfig for email receiver, if the emailConfigSelector is not set, receiver will use the default email config.
-You can create a default email config like this.
+`emailConfigSelector` is a selector to select `EmailConfig` for the email receiver.
+If `emailConfigSelector` is not set, the receiver will use the default email configuration.
+You can create a default email configuration as follows:

 ```yaml
 cat <<EOF | kubectl apply -f -